bernardpeh/practical-symfony-3/manuscript/Chapter_10.md

 createNewUser test is a bit longer.
 I hope the comments are self explainatory.

-Let's run the test just for this scenario
+Let's run the test just for this scenario.

 ```
 -> scripts/runtest As_An_Admin/IWantToManageAllUsersCest.php:createAndDeleteNewUser
 ```

 Feeling confident?
-We can run all the test together now
+We can run all the test together.

 ```
 -> scripts/runtest